Skip to Content

 What is a Mystery Cruise?

-A number of cruise lines provide mystery cruises and the amount to which the itinerary is a ‘mystery’ varies.
-On some mystery cruises, passengers may have a rough idea of where the cruise is going and on others, they have no idea.
+A number of cruise lines provide mystery cruises and the amount to which the itinerary is a ‘mystery’ varies from one cruise line to another.

 Which Cruise Lines Offer Mystery Cruises?